Skip to main content

 Insight cards appear on every tab that has data to analyse:

-• Overview: Revenue velocity, demand gaps, concentration risk, weekend vs. weekday patterns
+• Overview (up to 9 insights): Revenue velocity, demand gaps, concentration risk, weekend vs. weekday patterns, revenue consistency, and more

-• Appointments: Booking trends, cancellation patterns, demand imbalance
+• Appointments (up to 9 insights): Booking trends, momentum, cancellation patterns, demand imbalance, payment issues

-• Team: Revenue per hour, workload balance, utilisation, efficiency rankings
+• Team (up to 12 insights): Revenue per hour, workload balance, utilisation, efficiency rankings, pacing, dependency risk

-• Financial: Revenue health, payment success, package share, cancellation fees
+• Financial (up to 8 insights): Revenue health, payment success, package share, cash flow, refund rates, cancellation fees

 • Map (when loaded): Geographic concentration, high-value suburbs, growth areas

-• Deep Dives: Each deep dive generates its own set of specialised insight cards
+• Deep Dives: Each deep dive generates its own specialised set of insight cards (see individual tab guides for details)

 If a tab doesn't have enough data to generate meaningful insights, no cards will appear.